Lodewijk Grondijs: Great War

 Working as a teacher at the Dordrecht Technical Institute in 1914, he quit his post when the Great War broke out and secured a position as war-correspondent for the Dutch newspaper Nieuwe Rotterdamsche Courant, traveling to Belgium.
 He covered the early events of the war in Aerschot, the German war crimes at Leuven as well as the siege of Antwerp.
 He wrote a book on his experience there: The Germans in Belgium - Notes by a Dutch Eye-Witness.
 He went on to visit the French, Russian and then the Romanian front, working as a war-correspondent for various international newspapers and news-magazines.
 Throughout he joined in the fighting with the soldiers.
 For saving fifty Belgian clergymen from German execution during the Rape of Belgium period, including the rector magnificus of the famous Catholic University of Leuven, he was decorated officer in the Belgian Order of the Crown.

 Later in September 1915, he left for Russia at the invitation of general Aleksei Brusilov where he was allowed to accompany the Russian 8th Army as a correspondent of The Daily Telegraph.
-Many of his vividly written articles on warfare on the Eastern Front were published in the prestigious French newsweekly l'Illustration.
+Many of his written articles on warfare on the Eastern Front were published in the prestigious French newsweekly l'Illustration.
 He apparently respected the fighting qualities of the common Russian soldier and expressed his admiration numerous times in his articles.
 And although an academic by profession, he seemed to relish the adventure and excitement of war-time journalism and of warfare itself; he is said to have taken active part in combat along with his Russian hosts on many occasions.
 For this, he was decorated with the Imperial Russian Order of St. George, Order of St. Stanislaus, Order of St. Anna and Order of St. Vladimir.